St. George String Quartet to premiere at Kammerstreicher concert

-WAVERLY — Wartburg College’s new St. George String Quartet will have its concert debut with Kammerstreicher on Friday, Nov.
-12, at 4 p.m. in the Wartburg Chapel.
+WAVERLY — Wartburg College’s new St. George String Quartet will have its concert debut with Kammerstreicher at 4 p.m.
+Saturday, Nov.
+13, in the Wartburg Chapel.

 The concert is free and open to the public.
 Each of the quartet members receives a scholarship funded by the Wartburg Community Symphony Association, and the first performance will honor Brent Jensen, a longtime Wartburg Community Symphony Association member who died in 2019.
 Members of Jensen’s family will be at the concert.